AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 [Start the tutorial with the AEM Project Archetype](./project-archetype/overview.md)

-**AEM Site Templates** - A low-code approach to generating an AEM Site by using a pre-defined Site Template.
+**AEM Site Templates** - Also known as Quick Site Creation, a low-code approach to generating an AEM Site by using a pre-defined Site Template.
 Use out of the box components and templates to quickly get a site up and running.
 Use a theming workflow to apply brand-specific styles and customizations with just CSS and JavaScript.
 Recommended for new projects and developers.
-Currently only available for AEM as a Cloud Service.
+Only available for AEM as a Cloud Service.

 [Start the tutorial using a Site Template](./site-template/create-site.md)